 Pelvic congestion syndrome (PCS) is a common condition in women that causes chronic pelvic pain.
 Nearly 25% of women who visit an OB/GYN for pelvic pain have pelvic congestion syndrome.
 If not treated properly, it can be debilitating.
 Also, it is commonly missed and often results in unnecessary procedures and testing.
 Pelvic congestion is caused by varicose veins in and around the pelvic organs.
 This is often secondary to compression of the iliac vein in the abdomen.
 Signs and symptoms besides varicose veins in the legs include pain during or after intercourse, pain in the legs during menstruation, hip pain, lower back pain, irritable bowel symptoms, irritable bladder symptoms, labial veins, hemorrhoids, and veins around the outer thigh, posterior thigh and groin area.

 Vein disease above the waist is not often treated at most vein centers because it is more complex and requires the attention of highly-trained vascular specialists.
-At Vein Specialist Centers, we are a vein treatment center with the best vein doctors in New Jersey.
+At Vein Specialist Centers, we are a vein treatment center with the best vein doctors in New York and New Jersey.
 Dr. Brotman is a board-certified vascular surgeon and vein specialist with experience in both simple and complex vein disease.
 When you choose Vein Specialist Centers for the treatment of your vein disease, you are sure to be in good hands.

 Some patients with pelvic congestion syndrome have an underlying yet correctable problem that needs to be considered in the evaluation of the patient.